- 1 Best Overall Credit Card Bonus Offers

 There is no foreign transaction fee for international travelers.
 Be aware that American Express cards are not as widely accepted as Visa and MasterCard depending on your destination abroad.

-Blue Cash Everyday® Card from American Express Up To $350 Back
+Blue Cash Everyday® Card from American Express $250 Back

-The sign-up Bonus: Using the American Express website directly, you can find a bonus offer for up to $350 back.
-This offer is worth a mention because the card has no annual fee involved, but the entire $350 maximum bonus is a bit of a process.
-You can earn $150 back after spending $500 in purchases within the first 3 months of opening.
-Apply by 01/11/2017 to earn 10% back on Amazon.com purchases on the card within the first 6 months of Card Membership, up to $200.
-If you love shopping on Amazon.com, this will likely be a top offer for you.
+The sign-up Bonus: Using the American Express website directly, you can find a bonus offer for $250 back.
+This offer is worth a mention because the card has no annual fee involved.
+You can earn $250 back after spending $1,000 in purchases within the first 3 months of opening.
+The offer may not appear for everyone, especially if you’re applying through third party websites.
+When going to the product page on a different computer, we got a $100 bonus offer instead.

 What rewards are worth with the Blue Cash Everyday® Card: There’s no conversion required here – you earn straight cash back in the form of statement credits.
 You will earn 3% cash back at U.S. supermarkets, up to $6,000 per year (it’s 1% after that).
 Spending at U.S. gas stations and select U.S. department stores will earn 2% back, and all other purchases will earn 1% back.

 Who the Blue Cash Everyday® Card card is good for: This is a great everyday spending card for most customers because the categories that earn the most cash back include supermarkets and gas stations.
 There’s no annual fee with the card, so just pick and choose when you’d like to use the card when it benefits you the most.

 Many people prefer straight cash back for simplicity, especially if they don’t particularly spend much on travel and dining out.